eknsh/Financial-Assistance-for-Allied-Cultural-Activities-Scheme/README.md

 # Financial-Assistance-for-Allied-Cultural-Activities-Scheme
-This project explores the distribution of financial assistance provided by the Government of India for Allied Cultural Activities.
-The initiative supports a wide range of non-profit organizations and state-level bodies in promoting diverse cultural expressions across the country.
+This project analyzes government-funded financial assistance for Allied Cultural Activities in India.
+The goal is to better understand how funds are distributed across states and organizations, with a focus on improving accessibility, infrastructure, and cultural diversity.
+Dataset Source:
+🔗 Financial Assistance for Allied Cultural Activities – Data Portal of India